-Let’s face it, there is a lot in today’s advanced, high-tech economy we take for granted.
-And sadly, the rest we often just plain neglect.
+Let’s face it, we take too many things in today’s advanced, high-tech economy for granted.
+And sadly, others we often just plain neglect.

-Whether it is the radio waves that enable us to communicate and be productive with cool gadgets, all while being untethered from the sockets that power them, or the transformation from watercraft to aircraft that allow us to soar to our destination; air is another source of power and production capability that we often take for granted.
+Maybe it’s the radio waves that enable us to communicate with cool gadgets, untethered from the sockets that power them.
+Maybe it’s the transformation from watercraft to aircraft that allow us to soar to our destination.
+We often forget to appreciate both of these remarkable developments.
+Air is another source of power and production capability that we often take for granted.

 Living Work Communities